 Tyler Garret, Founder of Dev3lopcom, llc

-Keep it simple when crafting your tableau dashboards, the more simple the development the easier it will be to maintain solutions in the future.
+Please keep it simple when crafting your tableau dashboards; the more simple the development, the easier it will be to maintain solutions in the future.

-Using Min(1) offers an easy way to learn the product, However you need to learn the product!
+Using Min(1) offers an easy way to learn the product.
+However, you need to know the product!

-Learning the min(1) solution from end to end will change the way you solve problems.
-It will teach you Tableau desktop too.
+Learning the min(1) solution from end to end will change how you solve problems.

 “I gravitated to the min(1) solution because it offers a simple playing field for edits, support isn’t a nightmare, and it’s easy to conditionally color.
 Mostly, I enjoy that my complexities turn into calculations, the calculations I can either duplicate or copy paste back into the workbook, understanding the difference between these two or whether they nest into each other based on these single click is a large difference when generating calculations that need to be connected or not connected.
 Before getting too far in this tutorial, I recommend you understand the differences between duplicating the calculations and copying the calculations, and also understand the product has two spaces this becomes a negative development path or positive development path.
 The two places are calculations and dashboards/visualizations.
 Test the right click copy and duplicate as you evolve because it will define your speeds in the product for a long time.”